The power of journaling to great love

-Rachel, one of the awesome women in our Love Mentoring® program is rockin’ it on her journey to creating an extraordinary love relationship.
+Journaling to great love is one of the ways our coaching clients use to break out of their dating patterns.
+For example, Rachel, used journaling on her journey to creating an extraordinary love relationship.
 How?
-She took on a specific type of journaling exercise that I describe in the dating advice book, Love in 90 Days, the “Loveless Eulogy”.
-In this journaling exercise you fast forward to a vision of the life that your deadly dating patterns, fear and self sabotage have laid out for you—a loveless life.
+She took on two specifics type of journaling to great love exercises.
+The first one is called, “The Loveless Eulogy” that I describe in the dating advice book, Love in 90 Days.
+In this journaling exercise you fast forward to a vision of the life that your deadly dating patterns, fear and self sabotage have laid out for you.
+In fact, a loveless life.
 And you write your own eulogy.
 So you can then decide if this is the reality you want to live into.

 I wanted to share Rachel’s journaling with you (with her permission, of course!)

 Journaling to Great Love Exercise #1

 As much as she outwardly proclaimed her love optimism, inwardly, she was the consummate pessimist.
 She would bristle when confronted with this possibility, and intellectually would qualify her pessimism as being more akin to realism.
 This conflict of head and heart was terribly confusing to her friends, her partners, and mostly to herself.
 Yet, it was simply too difficult for her to change.
 Her indelible conclusion was that if she truly gave her heart, it ultimately would not be wanted by the one she offered it to.
 And so, instead of having faith in love and holding hope in the face of set-backs and disappointments, she allowed those set-backs and disappointments to erect an impenetrable wall around her heart.
 She became lost in the grief of rejection that she assumed would happen.